AndrewJBateman/ionic-angular-news-app/README.md

 * **News page** shows world headlines using an ion-card list.
 Card is only shown if it has an image - to avoid having news items with empty spaces.
 Shows time as '... ago'.

 * **News-detail page** shows the selected news item in more detail with links to favourites.
 Title has news source end text removed using a custom Angular pipe as I show this information in the top toolbar.
 Uses another custom pipe to shows time as '... ago'.
 Includes working footer buttons for 'More info', which opens news source in a separate window and 'Favourite' which adds the article to a stored news array.
 Array symbol at end of article content string replaced with text using split and concat.
 Has social media share buttons.
-**TODO:** prevent repeated text when News API has description and content as the same (regex?).
-Done - kept description, removed content

 * **Categories page:** ion-segment used to show categories in a scrollable horizontal menu: Sport, Busines, Health, Technology, Science, General, Entertainment.
 Shows time as '... ago'.

 * **Favourites page:** lists articles in reverse date order that have been saved by clicking on the favourites icon on the news-detail page.
 Sliding from the right now deletes the favourite.
 **TODO:** prevent storage of duplicate articles.
 Add 'delete all' button at top. lhs sliding delete is not working.

 * **About page** with popover with working links to Author Website and Github repo.
+Unsplash image with credit shown.
+**TODO** add contact page and link to my website, add thumbnail image.

 ## Status